-Our goal is to engage past, present, and future alumni by hosting a variety of events, such as the annual Ted Bauer Golf Tournament and the 9/11 Day of Service at the Houston Food Bank.
+Our goal is to engage past, present, and future alumni by hosting a variety of events, such as the 9/11 Day of Service at the Houston Food Bank.
 We host multiple networking breakfasts, happy hours, tailgates and volunteer events.
 BCAA members also participate in activities like student recruiting, mentoring, and career services events.

 BCAA works to build Cougar pride.
 We believe that the “Bauer Experience” should last a lifetime.
 This is why we work to engage the Bauer alumni with Houston’s business community, current students, our college, and the University.
 By making these Cougar connections, we build a community that will work together to help Bauer reach Tier One status.